As each school needs an override, the city of Framingham will tell you that

 The town will remind you repeatedly that these are debt-exclusion overrides that end after the loan is paid back, and not an operational override which lasts forever (well, at least until our sun goes nova and incinerates us).

 We know how Framingham loves to talk about its history and all the historic buildings it has.
 Rather then rebuild our schools, let's allow our schools to become historic.
-The history buffs like Charles Sisitsky will love talking about the old schools buildings we have.
+The history buffs like Charles Sisitsky will love talking about the old school buildings we have.

 Click image to enlarge